1. The Council of Brethren Elders is a revival of historical Brethren polity

 CBE desires to provide ministry training that is scriptural and beneficial to our conservative congregations.
-Much of the current ministry training is influenced by progressive trends and false teaching that has infiltrated the denomination.
+Much of the current ministry training is influenced by progressive trends and false teaching.
 The Scriptures give us guidance for ministerial training.
 “And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also” (2 Tim.
 2:2).

 - Timothy was instructed to convey the “things that thou hast heard of me”; i.e. the apostolic faith.
 The purpose of training ministers is to convey “sound apostolic doctrine.”

 - The training is to convey sound doctrine that was heard among “many witnesses”; i.e. what the apostolic church “corporately” confessed and practiced.
 Ministerial training is to follow the corporate practices of the apostolic churches.

 - This truth and commission was to be committed to “faithful men”; i.e. to the faithful--those who are sound and steadfast, and exclusively to the male gender.
 Ministers are to be men of proven faith.

 - The truth and commission was to be given to those who would be able to “teach others also.”
 The training ministers receive should be scriptural and suitable for teaching in a conservative congregation.

 4. What are the benefits of reviving a biblical church polity?